-When you owe taxes, it might seem like the only way to get out of the tax debt is to pay the whole tax debt at once with one payment.
-While some taxpayers may have to do that, there are options out there for you that can help you resolve your tax debt for less than you actually owe.
+When you owe taxes, it might seem like the only way to get out of having balances is to pay the entire balance at one time with a single payment.
+While some taxpayers may have to do that, there are options out there for you that can help you resolve your tax balances for less than you actually owe.
 One of these options is a partial payment installment agreement or a PPIA.
-A PPIA is an IRS resolution that allows you to settle your tax debt in for less than you owe through monthly payments for a set period.
+A PPIA is an IRS resolution that allows you to settle your taxes owed for less money by making monthly payments for a set period of time.
 If you think a PPIA is right for you, here is what you need to know.

 Partial Pay Installment Agreement (PPIA):

-A partial pay installment agreement is a payment plan with the IRS that allows you to pay off a portion of your debt in monthly payments until the tax liability expires.
-The IRS only has 10 years to collect on a tax debt from the time the tax return is filed.
-After that, the debt is forgiven.
+A partial pay installment agreement is a payment plan with the IRS that allows you to pay off a portion of your taxes owed in monthly payments until the tax liability expires.
+The IRS only has 10 years to collect on a tax balance from the time the tax return is filed.
+After that, the balance is forgiven.
 Like an Offer In Compromise, a PPIA has the potential for large tax savings.
-The PPIA works by you making monthly payments to the IRS until the tax debt expires.
+The PPIA works by you making monthly payments to the IRS until the tax balance expires.
 The monthly payment varies for taxpayers and depends on how much you owe and how much disposable income you have each month.

 - Your ability to pay